observablehq/framework/examples/api/docs/index.md

   ${resize((width) => ApiHeatmap(sizeHeatmap.getChild("count"), sizeHeatmap.getChild("route"), {y1: 400, y2: 160_000, canvas: sizeByRouteCanvas, color: routeColor, width, label: "Size (bytes)"}))}
 </div>

-This view is also useful for teasing out not just individual routes, but individual paths, visible as horizontal streaks.
+The response size heatmap also highlights individual paths, visible as horizontal striations.
 The ${routeSwatch("/document/@{login}/{slug}")} line at 15,846 bytes represents the [D3 gallery](https://observablehq.com/@d3/gallery), one of the most popular pages on Observable.
 And the ${routeSwatch("/@{login}/{slug}.js")} line at 12,193 bytes represents [Jeremy’s Inputs](https://observablehq.com/@jashkenas/inputs), a popular import (though superseded by our official [Observable Inputs](https://observablehq.com/framework/lib/inputs)).
+This heatmap previously revealed a bug where we were loading 200+ notebooks to serve a gallery of only 4–9 notebooks; by fixing the bug, we reduced the total number of >50KB responses by more than half!

-The daily pattern for ${routeSwatch("/document/{id}@{version}")} is also highly visible in this heatmap and on the latency heatmap.
+The daily pattern for ${routeSwatch("/document/{id}@{version}")} sticks out in this heatmap and on the latency heatmap.
 What’s going on there?
+By inspecting logs, we believe this represents an academic research project scraping public notebooks for content analysis.
+The scraper starts by fetching ${routeSwatch("/documents/public")} ([recent notebooks](https://observablehq.com/recent)) and then repeatedly requests ${routeSwatch("/document/{id}@{version}")} to fetch notebook contents.
+Once a month, they do a deeper scrape.

-By manually inspecting the logs, we believe this represents a University research project that scrapes public notebooks on Observable daily.
-The scraper starts by fetching ${routeSwatch("/documents/public")} (the public feeds) and then for each notebook, repeatedly requests ${routeSwatch("/document/{id}@{version}")} to get notebook contents.
-By filtering to these two routes, we can see the behavior of this scraper more clearly.
+By filtering on route, we can see the periodic behavior of the scraper more clearly.

 ```js
 const latencyDocumentsPublicHeatmap = visibility().then(() => FileAttachment("data/latency-heatmap-documents-public.arrow").arrow());